Soho House (club): History and ownership

 In November 2022, Jones stepped down from day-to-day running of the business, citing a recent cancer diagnosis and recovery, and appointed Andrew Carnie as CEO.
 On March 20, 2023 Membership Collective Group became Soho House & Company.
 Their stock symbol changed from MCG to SHCO.

-As of 2024, Soho House had never made a profit; pre-tax losses for 2024 were forecast to be about US$73 million.
+As of 2024, Soho House had never made a profit; pre-tax losses for 2024 were forecast to be about $73 million.
 Within less than three years after listing, the company started exploring the idea of going private as it struggled to turn a profit despite growth in membership and revenue.
 In August 2025, it publicly announced plans to go private in a $2.7 billion deal led by New York-based MCR Hotels.

 Membership

 Soho House membership policies are said to focus on creativity "above net worth and job titles" with "studied resistance to ostentation...[and] cultivated status signifiers," and favour moral values over financial success ("several execs were banned because they were thought to be abusive to their assistants").

 In June 2015, Soho House had over 50,000 members and a global waiting list of over 30,000.
 In July 2021, Soho House had 119,000 members across 27 houses in 10 countries.